 Well, of course I wanted to do a whole one.
 Especially now they’d said that.

-And what a lot of people don’t realise before they star training is how quickly your body gets used to being pushed farther and farther each time.
+And what a lot of people don’t realise before they start training is how quickly your body gets used to being pushed farther and farther each time.
 I remember during some runs, runs that were more than ten, 15, 18 miles, I’d feel literally invincible and like nothing could stop me.
 Runner’s high.
 If only they could bottle it.

 Anyway, when you’re running on Sunday, just remember how powerful and amazing your body really is.
 Listen to it and check in with it regularly and it won’t let you down.